Student Design Showcase

 • Three cash prizes: $500, $300, $200.
 At least one member of the student design team must be present at the Design Showcase at all times to be considered for a prize.

-WINNERS of the International Student Design Showcase will also be invited to present their work during the Scientific Poster Session on Wed., April 15 from 5:30pm-7:00pm, in the DQ Room, TCF Bank Stadium.
+**WINNERS of the Student Design Showcase will also be invited to present their work during the Scientific Poster Session on Wed., April 13 from 5:15pm-6:45pm, in the DQ Room, TCF Bank Stadium.

-NOTE: All authors of accepted papers must register to present: If your paper is accepted, you will receive a complimentary full 3 day registration and including lunches.
+NOTE: All authors of accepted papers must register to present: If your paper is accepted, you will receive a complimentary full 3 day registration, including all 3 lunches.

 Poster Presentation Instructions